d-michail/python-jgrapht/docs/api/metrics.rst

 Metrics
 *******

-Certain graph metrics such as the diameter of a graph can be computed using the following methods.
+Certain graph metrics such as the diameter of a graph can be computed using the following functions.

 .. automodule:: jgrapht.metrics
    :members: